 Just as for the mattress stitch, you’ll need a yarn needle for the whipstitch join.
 Yarn needles are blunt needles with very large eyes.
 These large eyes make it easy to thread the needles with yarn, and the blunt tip keeps you from pricking yourself and makes it less likely that you will split the yarn while seaming.

-My favorite yarn needles are the Susan Bates 2″ steel yarn needles and the Clover Chibi Jumbo Darning Needle set (which comes with a little carrying case).
+My favorite yarn needles are the Susan Bates 2″ steel yarn needles and the Clover bent-tip yarn needle sets (which come with a little carrying case).
 These are great for light (also known as #3 or DK) yarn through jumbo (also known as #7 or roving) yarn.
-I recommend the Susan Bates tapestry needles for thinner yarns so you don’t stretch out your stitches.

 Tutorial: How to seam with the whipstitch

 Thread the yarn needle (preferably with the yarn tail of one piece).

 I generally leave a yarn tail that is about 3 times longer than the piece I’m seaming.
 This allows me enough yarn to join the pieces and to weave in ends comfortably to prevent my project from unraveling in the wash.

 You can also use a new piece of yarn to thread the needle.
 In this case, be sure to leave about 5″ (13 cm) at each end to weave in after seaming.

 Position the pieces with the right sides together/wrong sides out.

 If you are using a project where pieces are reversible, choose the best looking side of each piece as the “right” (front) side.